 I have found that composting worms prefer some vegetable scraps over others.
-To understand why these foods are on the favorites list, lets take a brief look at how worms eat.
+To understand why these foods are composting worms favorite foods, lets take a brief look at how composting worms eat.

 How composting worms eat